Deleting and Deactivating/Activating Workflows

 - In the confirmation prompt, click Delete to permanently remove the Workflow.
 This action cannot be undone.

-Deactivating or Activating a Workflow
+Activating and Deactivating a Workflow

-From the Workflows page (multiple activation/deactivation): Select and deactivate or activate one or more Workflows directly from the table on the main Workflows page.
+- Select one or more workflows directly from the table on the main Workflows page and then selected Activate or Deactivate.
 Learn how to deactivate/activate one or more Workflows directly from the All Workflows table.